edwardconstantin/CAG/README.md

-#MiniWidget Demo -- a library designed to quickly create tooltip-like widgets linked to any element in the page.
+#MiniWidget -- a library designed to quickly create tooltip-like widgets linked to any element in the page.

 ##Features
 * Highly configurable.